kindelia/Kindelia/WHITEPAPER.md

 balances.
 On Ethereum, each contract has its own state, which is a map of uints.
 On Kindelia, blocks don't group *transactions*, but *statements* with no monetary information attached; that is, statements don't have "to" or "amount" fields.
 Instead, they are just code blocks that affect the network state.
-Since there is no native currency, nodes use Proof-of-Work consensus to order blocks.
+Kindelia nodes use Proof-of-Work consensus to order blocks.
+Proof-of-State isn't indended, nor possible, since there is no native currency to stake.

      Block #0                  Block #1                  Block #2
     .---------------.         .---------------.         .---------------.